MillerLab-UCDavis/Voxit/README.md

 addpath('C:\Users\you\Voxit\EllisPitchTracker');\
 \
 At the Matlab command prompt >> , type *startup"* and enter, so Matlab learns the Voxit paths you just added (or just restart Matlab, which runs startup.m automatically).\
+\
 Congratulations, you're done setting up!

 <h2>HOW TO USE VOXIT</h2>
 <h2For each set of audio files you want to analyze:</h2>
+\
-i) *Within Matlab*, navigate to the directory containing the audio files, and type *voxitPrepWrapper*, at the >> command prompt, then Enter.
+*Within Matlab*, navigate to the directory containing the audio files, and type *voxitPrepWrapper*, at the >> command prompt, then Enter.
 Wait until it's finished and you see the >> prompt again.
 Be patient, this step will take longer than the next one.
 Then enter *voxitAnalysisWrapper* and wait until it's done, and you see the >> prompt again.
 ii) There should now be an output csv file in the audio file directory, with all your analysis results!
 View it with Excel or similar.\
 \